gemma-butcher/ms4/README.md

 ### Wireframes
 -All wireframes for the project can be viewed [here](documentation\wireframes).
 Desktop and moble wireframes are available for all custom pages, and a mobile and desktop wireframe is available for one of the customised all auth pages.
-- Tre is one tablet wireframe of the homepage to give an example of the expected tablet layout.
+- There is one tablet wireframe of the homepage to give an example of the expected tablet layout.

 ### Fonts
-- The primary font, [Montserrat](https://fonts.google.com/specimen/Montserrat) was chosen because it was similar to the secondary font used for the brand.
-It is sans-serif, so it is clear, clean and simple.
-It was chosen to not contrast or draw the eye, but instead to remain rather mute, keeping the eyes more focused on the products and images.
+- The primary font, Segoe UI, with a fallback font of sans serif for ease of readability to to high image count and graphics in layout.
-- The secondary font, [Lexand Deca](https://fonts.google.com/specimen/Lexend+Deca) was chosen because it is Monospace, is a very clean font, which looks great bold and in uppercase.
-The spacing equal spacing allowed for easy use in based on character length.
-It was perfect for a strong brand logo as well as use for headings.
+- The secondary font is Helvetica Neue with a fall back of sans serif, again for ease of readability and compatibility.

 ### Icons
 - Icons are taken from the new Bootstrap Icon library and so are SVG files,